-In just a few weeks you’ll be whipping out all your receipts for your tax return.
-The question is, what are you going to do with this year’s influx of cash once you get it?
+It's the start of a new financial year and people all across the country will be whipping out receipts for their tax return.
+The question is, what are you going to do with this year’s influx of cash?

-As with everything this year, tax returns are probably going to be a little different.
-If you’ve been working from home during social distancing, then you’ll have a few other bits and pieces to claim, such as utility, phone and internet bills.
-Or if you lost work or your hours were reduced, then the amount of tax you get back might be a little more.
+Like last year, Australian tax returns are probably going to be a little different.
+In the past six months many Aussies have been working part time in the office and part time from home.
+If that describes your situation, you’ll most likely have a few other bits and pieces to claim, such as utility, phone and internet bills.
+Or if you lost your job and started a new one over the past 12 months, the tax you get back might be a little more.

 Whatever your circumstances are, one thing you might want to consider doing is opening a high interest savings account to stash your lump sum in.
-Here are a few savings accounts with interest rates well above the average savings rate (currently 0.74% p.a.*).
+We’ve rounded up a few savings accounts with interest rates well above the average savings rate, of those we track (currently 0.42% p.a.*).